smdz-studios/docs-smdz-studio/resources/paid/lb_smartcab.md

 - **Dependencies:**
   - `lb-phone` – required to register, install, open, notify, read battery data, and display the SmartCab application.
   - `oxmysql` – required for trip history, Ride+ subscriptions, and persistent application settings.
   - A valid and streamed taxi vehicle model.
 The default model is `vivanite2`.
+(INCLUDED IN THE GTA 5 BASE GAME)

 ---